Death and state funeral of Hugo Chávez

-Per the government, Hugo Chávez, the 45th President of Venezuela, died on 5 March 2013 at 16:25 VET (20:55 UTC) in Caracas, Venezuela from cancer at the age of 58.
+The death of Hugo Chávez, president of Venezuela, was announced by government officials to have been on 5 March 2013 at 16:25 VET (20:55 UTC) in Caracas, Venezuela, from cancer at the age of 58.
 His death triggered a presidential election which was constitutionally required to be called within 30 days.

 Chávez was first elected as president in 1998 and was re-elected in 2000, 2006 and finally in 2012.
 However, Chávez was unable to be sworn in for a fourth term after the 2012 election due to his illness.

 Illness and death

 Chávez was diagnosed with cancer following the discovery of a mass in his pelvic region in June 2011.
 He traveled to Havana, Cuba where he underwent a surgical operation to remove a malignant cancerous tissue mass 'about the size of a baseball' from his waist.
 He underwent a second surgical operation in Venezuela one month later.
 Over the next 12 months, he followed a cycle of chemotherapy.
 The type of cancer Chávez was diagnosed with was never made public, which fueled speculation over his condition (with speculations from being prostate cancer to colon cancer among others).

-Following the presidential election in October 2012 (where he was re-elected to a fourth term), he went to Cuba for more treatment and then returned to Venezuela and stayed at a Caracas army hospital.
-According to two Venezuelan defectors, Chávez stayed at the hospital for a week, and died on 28 December.
-However, the government stated that Chávez was still alive and provided successive announcements of his return and updates of his health, which were criticised by the country's opposition as the population were unaware of the exact state of his health as well as his location.
-The fact that the cancer had metastasised was not made public during the re-election campaign, and strongly denied by Government officers.
+In the 2012 presidential election, Chávez was successfully re-elected to a fourth term.
+Upon returning to Cuba in late November 2012, however, Chávez learned that his cancer had returned and metastasised.
+He returned briefly to Venezuela in December 2012 to publicly announce his illness and returned to Cuba on 10 December for further cancer treatment, later returning to Venezuela and staying at a Caracas military hospital.
+Despite rumors by Venezuelan defectors that he died at the end of December, the government assured that Chávez was still alive and provided successive announcements of his return and updates of his health, which were criticised by the country's opposition as the population were unaware of the exact state of his health as well as his location.
 After the first lung infection (pneumonia) in the last stages of his life, Chávez was intubated nearing the end of December.
-His breathing worsened until his death was announced on 5 March 2013, almost two years after he was first diagnosed.
-The government stated that Chávez had died earlier that day.
+His breathing worsened until his death in Caracas on 5 March 2013, almost two years after he was first diagnosed.